Charity School, Edmonton

 Grade II listed.
 On the Heritage at Risk Register

-The former Girls’ Charity School and the adjacent cottage at no.24 Church Street in Edmonton are both Grade II listed, and located within the Church Street Conservation Area.
+The former Girls’ Charity School and the adjacent cottage at no.24 Church Street in Edmonton are Grade II listed historic buildings and are located within the Church Street Conservation Area.
 Both properties and the Conservation Area are on the Heritage at Risk Register.

-To protect the vacant buildings from vandalism, Live-in Guardians will be moving in soon.
-They will be undertaking emergency repair works, and have generously offered a donation in-kind of £12,000.
+To protect the vacant buildings from vandalism, Live-in Guardians are now occupying the buildings.
+They have undertaken emergency repair works, and generously offered a donation in-kind of £12,000.

 Spot the Difference